artefactual/atom-docs/user-manual/administer/settings.rst

 --------------

-By default, AtoM creates the :term:`accession record` identifier as a unique number compiled from [YEAR MONTH DAY Incremental#].
+By default, AtoM creates the :term:`accession record` identifier as a unique number compiled from YEAR-MONTH-DAY-Incremental#.
+This can be changed by administrators to suit institutional needs.

 For more information on accession records, see :ref:`accession-records`.